Canada Immigration - Bridging Open Work Permit

 -

-Section 10 of the IRPR completeness check was passed by APR under the Quebec skilled worker programme.
+Section 10 of the IRPR completeness check was passed by APR under the Quebec skilled worker programs.

 -